sjentsch/lsjDocs/Ch12/Ch12_Regression_09.rst

 ---------------------------------

-Before moving on to discuss the assumptions underlying linear regression and what you can do to check if they’re being met, there’s two more topics I want to briefly discuss, both of which relate to the regression coefficients.
+Before moving on to discuss the assumptions underlying linear regression and what you can do to check if they are being met, there is two more topics I want to briefly discuss, both of which relate to the regression coefficients.
 The first thing to talk about is calculating confidence intervals for the coefficients.
-After that, I’ll discuss the somewhat murky question of how to determine which predictor is most important.
+After that, I will discuss the somewhat murky question of how to determine which predictor is most important.

 Confidence intervals for the coefficients